Coffee Varieties

 Catimor

-A robusta-arabica hybrid known for disease resistance, grown at El Naranjo.
+A robusta-arabica hybrid known for disease resistance, grown at El Naranjo and San Cayetano.

 Summary by Farm